-Factors affecting how many of your newsletters reach your subscribers’ inbox – your email deliverability
+Factors affecting how many of your newsletters reach your subscribers’ inboxes – your email deliverability

-You may or may not realise it, but the old-age excuse ‘I didn’t get your email’ can actually be a valid one – not all your subscribers will receive your emails.
+You may or may not realize it, but the old-age excuse ‘I didn’t get your email’ can actually be a valid one – not all your subscribers will receive your emails.

 After all, if you can’t deliver your emails – your recipients won’t be able to open and engage with them – no matter how good your newsletters are.

-First and foremost: whether your newsletters get delivered to your subscribers’ inbox depends on your reputation as a sender.
+First and foremost: whether your newsletters get delivered to your subscribers’ inboxes depends on your reputation as a sender.

 Each newsletter sender gets ‘ranked’ by email providers.
 This is affected by factors like:

 An Internet Protocol address (IP address) is a label assigned to your computer that is connected to the internet.
 It’s used for tracking user activity and geolocation.
 Usually, if you’re using an email marketing tool like Get a Newsletter you will have a shared IP address with the other users of the tool.
 This means that the reputation of this IP address is affected by all the users’ behavior.

 Get a Newsletter makes sure that none of the users are sending spam emails – we actually hand-check 100% of our users’ first emails, and then run both automatic and manual random checks on the users’ newsletters too – so when we suspect someone may be sending spam, we weed them out before it affects the IP of our servers – and the email deliverability for all our users’ addresses.